Shawn Michaels's greatest matches

 The self-proclaimed “Sexy Boy” could be an unrepentant primadonna, but he was so fluid and brilliant in the ring that it hardly mattered.
 His Ladder Match with Razor Ramon at WrestleMania X established his reputation for having the best bout on The Grandest Stage of Them All — a tradition he’d continue in classics against Kurt Angle, Chris Jericho and The Undertaker.

 HBK’s thrilling run was nearly brought to an early end when a back injury put him out for more than four years.
-In that time, he fell in love, had children, found religion.
+In that time, he fell in love, had children and found religion.
 When he finally returned, Michaels displayed none of the flaws that plague many Superstars in their final years in the ring.
 Instead, The Icon continued to have career-defining matches right up until his last stand against The Phenom at WrestleMania XXVI.

 Although it was one of the final times WWE fans would hear the crack of Sweet Chin Music, audiences did not mourn HBK’s retirement.
 Instead, they celebrated it, grateful to have witnessed the evolution of Shawn Michaels from high-flying Rocker to WWE Hall of Famer.